pat-s/mlr3book/README.md

 Package to build the [mlr3](https://mlr3.mlr-org.com) [bookdown](https://bookdown.org/) book.

-**This version comes with opinionated design differences compared to the original mlr3book**
+**This fork comes with opinionated design choices with differ to the original mlr3book.**

 ## Rendered Versions